 Reusable sanitary items

 Another item that has most probably cost me a small fortune and had a huge impact on our environment.
 Just think how much waste I have caused since I was what, 12/13?
 That is a scary thought.
 So, once my period returns after breastfeeding I am definitely going to purchase some reusable sanitary pads.
 These ones easily clip on to your knickers, they are made from bamboo which will give you a drier feel and are waterproof outside to protect from leaks.
 Also, they have funky designs!

-So, there is my plan and as I do each of these I’m going to continue to find out what else is doable because it is going to take all of us to make a few small changes to lead to large changes.
+So, there is my plan and just a few starter ideas on becoming more ecologically friendly and as I do each of these I’m going to continue to find out what else is doable because it is going to take all of us to make a few small changes to lead to large changes.